charlottegiseleweil/pdm_report/src/02_Method.md

 #Method
-*This chapter is an unfinished draft for now...because not 200% sure on next steps methods / also need to put form in here *
 ##Project definition (scoping)
 Within the initial framework of the project, on environmental modeling and data analysis, several potential directions were considered.
 Possible directions of work targeted handling spatial interdependence in the models or assessing the value of detailed data in improving optimization outputs and modeled impacts...
 However, an extended exploration of the needs was conducted to understand where would could this work bring the most useful contribution.
 Analyzing the need is indeed crucial to a good project definition.
 This preliminary step was achieved during the first month and the annual gathering of NatCap has been a great occasion to identify the areas of needs, it resulted in defining the project around the topic of display tools for ecosystem services.
 The question of how to synthesize and communicate spatial and multi-dimensional outputs of multiple runs for multiple ES models would be addressed.
 The goal being to define easy approaches to clear ES visualizations and summaries.
 ##Background and context (approaching the problem)